yXiangXiong/CMTGF/README.md

 <br><br><br>

-# CycleGAN and pix2pix in PyTorch
+# Multi-task Generative Architecture in PyTorch

 We provide PyTorch implementations for both unpaired and paired image-to-image translation.